 During that 6–8-week period, it is very important that your pet does not eat any treats, snacks, medications or supplements.
 It should only eat the new diet.

 It is difficult to know which new diet to give, because most commercial pet foods contain a mixture of different foods.
 Often, they do not list all the ingredients on the label, so you might think that you pet is eating a pure duck diet, but small amounts of chicken or beef might be in there too.
-This is why we made the Next+ Food Test, which indicates precisely which food ingredients are suitable for your pet to eat.
+The PAX Food Test, can support with information about which ingredients and diets can be a good fit for both food elimination trials or food avoidances.

-The Next+ Food Test looks for 23 different of the most relevant food components, including proteins in meats like beef and chicken, and carbohydrates in rice and vegetables like potato and peas, all of which are very common in commercial pet foods.
+The PAX Food Test looks for a total of 31 allergen extracts and 69 allergen components, including proteins in meats like beef and chicken, and carbohydrates in rice and vegetables like potato and peas, all of which are very common in commercial pet foods.

-The test is carried out by a vet, who will take a small sample of blood from your dog and send it to our laboratory for analysis.
+The test is carried out by a vet, who will take a small sample of blood from your dog and send it to our laboratory for analysis after performing a food trial.
 We will look for antibodies against the different food components.

 What if my pet has food allergies?

 What you can do if your pet has allergic to food

 Unfortunately, there are no medical treatments or anything you can give your pet to stop its food allergies.
 The only treatment is strict avoidance of the food and its ingredients.
 You should also stop giving your pet any treats, left-overs, flavoured medications or supplements that contain those ingredients.

 Environmental allergy (atopy)

 Most pets with food allergy also have environmental allergies